Ralim/IronOS/Documentation/Settings.md

 ### Setting: Sleep timeout

-How long after inactivity the device drops down to the sleep temperature.
+How long of a period of movement/button pressing inactivity is required before the device drops down to the sleep temperature.

 On device help text: